Barred owl: Vocalization

 The barred owl is a powerful vocalist, with an array of calls that are considered "spectacular, loud and emphatic".
 Calls probably carry well over 0.8 km.
 Its usual call is a series of eight accented hoots ok-ok-ok-ok ok-ok-buhooh, or the "typical two-phrase hoot" with a downward pitch at the end.
 The most common mnemonic device for remembering the call is "Who cooks for you, who cooks for you all."
 Due to its best known call, the barred owl is sometimes colloquially referred to as Old Eight-Hooter.
 At 80% of study posts in Virginia, barred owls responded to playback of this call.
 A further call is the "ascending type" or the "legato" call, a series of variable notes ending in oo-aw or hoo-aah.
 At least two other variations on the legato/ascending call are known.
 56% of studied owls in Virginia engaged in the ascending type call but 36% uttered only the closing notes.
-The isolated hoo-aah, sometimes called the "inspection call", was the most common song type in north Florida and the most likely to heard during daylight.
+The isolated hoo-aah, sometimes called the "inspection call", was the most common song type in north Florida and the most likely to be heard during daylight.
 Several other calls, although some are not dissimilar variations on the main calls, are known.
 Some of these vary into cackles, hoots, caws and gurgles, at times described as "sudden demonic laughter", "cat-like screams" and "prolonged outbursts of cackling" and seem to be, among Strix species, an idiosyncrasy endemic to the barred owl.

 Another call type is the "mumble", a grumbling, slurred and subtle err-ERR-err, also an up-and-down "twitter" call at a high pitch.
 When agitated, this species will make a buzzy, rasping hiss about three times in three seconds, repeating every 10–30 seconds, and will click its beak together forcefully.
 Females and juveniles beg with high scratching skreeechch notes.
 The voice of the two sexes is similar, but the female has a higher-pitched voice with longer terminal notes.
 Of calls, 87 to 94% are identifiable to sex per one study.
 While calls are most common at night, the birds do call during the day as well, especially when provoked by human playback or imitation.
 They are more responsive than any hawk in the east to playback of calls of their own species.
 The barred owl is noisy in most seasons but peak vocalization times for barred owls tend to be between late January (in Florida) and early April (in Canada).
-Two seasonal peaks in vocalizations, one right before breeding and another after the young have dispersed, was detected in Connecticut, with peak vocalizations on nights with extensive cloud cover.
+Two seasonal peaks in vocalizations, one right before breeding and another after the young have dispersed, were detected in Connecticut, with peak vocalizations on nights with extensive cloud cover.
 Peak times for vocalizations are between 6:00 pm and 6:00 am, with the least frequent vocalizations around mid-afternoon.